+RULE VII

-RULE VII GUIDELINES ON MARKET CONDUCT SURVEILLANCE AND EXAMINATION regulations.
-This examination shall be separate from the examination on prudential regulations compliance.
+GUIDELINES ON MARKET CONDUCT SURVEILLANCE AND EXAMINATION

 Section 1.
 General Provisions.
 Section 6(b) of the FCPA authorizes the Commission to conduct surveillance and examination on site or off site, which shall be separate from financial examination, to ascertain that the provisions of the FCPA are complied with.